-The Court will also appoint an attorney to represent the proposed ward, as well as a court investigator to meet with the ward.
+The Court will also appoint an attorney to represent the proposed ward, as well as a court investigator to meet with the ward and other interested persons.

 Certain people have priority to serve as conservator for an incapacitated person and include, for example, a conservator, guardian of property or other similar fiduciary appointed or recognized by the appropriate court of any other jurisdiction in which the person to be protected resides; a person nominated by the protected person if the protected person is at least fourteen years of age and has, in the opinion of the court, sufficient mental capacity to make an intelligent choice, the person nominated to serve as conservator in the protected person’s most recent durable power of attorney, the spouse of the protected person and an adult child of the protected person.
 Similarly, priorities for appointment as guardian include, among others, the person’s spouse, individual nominated by the ward, adult child, parent or other relative of the incapacitated person, if the relative has lived with the person for more than six months before the petition was filed.

 The Court will set a hearing on the petition.
 The petitioner must give notice of the hearing to the proposed ward and various other “interested persons.”
 At the hearing, the Court will allow witnesses to testify and will determine whether all of the prerequisites to the requested appointment have been met and it is proper and necessary for a guardian and/or conservator to be appointed.
 If the Court grants the petition and makes the appointment, the guardian/conservator then has numerous duties, including budgeting, accounting, reporting and others.
-The guardian/conservator must complete certain training and file a certificate of completion.
+Unless the Court waives the requirement, the guardian/conservator must complete certain training and file a certificate of completion before the appointment can be effective.
 The conservator may have to post a bond before the appointment becomes effective.

-If you have any questions about an Arizona guardianship or conservatorship or need assistance in an elder law matter, contact us.
+If you have any questions about an Arizona guardianship or conservatorship or need assistance in an elder law matter, contact us or call 480.607.7900.
 We have broad experience dealing with a wide variety of probate and elder law matters in Arizona.
 To learn more about Arizona adult guardianships and conservatorships, you can read our guardianships/conservatorships article.